 Step 1 – Start by washing and chopping your mushrooms and peppers.

-Step 2 - Then heat 1 tbsp of vegan butter or margarine in a medium-sized saucepan and sauté the mushrooms and peppers for about 5 minutes over medium heat and sprinkle with salt and pepper.
+Step 2 – Heat 1 tbsp of vegan butter or margarine in a medium-sized saucepan and sauté the mushrooms and peppers for about 5 minutes over medium heat and sprinkle with salt and pepper.

 Step 5 – Allow to simmer for about 5 minutes and then turn heat to low and add 2 cups plain soy milk (or other plain flavored plant-based milk of choice).

-- You can use cornstarch or potato starch.
-You will need to dissolve it in water and then added to the hot broth and stir until it bubbles and thickens.
+2. You can use cornstarch or potato starch.
+You will need to dissolve it in water and then add it to the hot broth and stir until it bubbles and thickens.

 Note: This way is easier and makes the gravy lower in fat and calories, but it’s not as rich and satisfying as the roux method.